 TRANSPORTATION

-Subway aka the train
+Subway aka the Train

 The subway system can be extremely intimidating for new comers to the city.
-However, it is one the most efficient and expedient modes of transportation available.
+However, it is one the most efficient and expedient mode of transportation available.
 First thing, pick up a subway map, available at all ticketing booths located in the subway tunnels.
 If you are having difficulty navigating the subway system, do not hesitate to ask a subway token clerk.
-In addition, New Yorkers are proud of their knowledge of the city and generally, they will be happy to show off said know how.
+In addition, New Yorkers are proud of their knowledge of the city and will generally be happy to show off said know how.

 New Trains

-MTA (Metropolitan Transportation Authority) http://www.mta.info/
+MTA (Metropolitan Transportation Authority) http://www.mta.info

 The Metro Card

-Tips When purchasing a metro card, use your credit card and keep the receipt in a safe place.
-Be advised that if the metro card is lost, it is possible to get a replacement, though it cannot immediately be replaced.
-Hang on to your Metro card.
+Tips When purchasing an unlimited metro card, use your credit card and keep the receipt in a safe place.
+Be advised that if the metro card is lost, it is possible to get a replacement only when purchasing with a credit card with the original receipt, though it cannot immediately be replaced.
+The MTA charges $1 for each metrocard, so hang on to it for a refill.
+Metro cards do expire.
+The expiration date is listed on the back side.

 Back to the top